fabiocaccamo/django-extra-settings/README.md

 EXTRA_SETTINGS_VERBOSE_NAME = "Settings"
 ```

+### Celery
+> [!WARNING]
+> When using **Celery**'s `autodiscover_tasks` with `force=True`, it triggers an aggressive task discovery that accesses Django settings before they're fully initialized.
+This premature access prevents `django-extra-settings` from properly setting up its default configuration values.
+More info [here](https://github.com/fabiocaccamo/django-extra-settings/issues/177).

 ### Admin
 You can display the settings model admin in another installed app group by using the `EXTRA_SETTINGS_ADMIN_APP` setting.